 Pre-approval shows the buyer you’re serious

-Bidding wars are stressful and commonplace, especially in hot housing markets like Toronto and Vancouver.
-Even the suburban towns and municipalities surrounding these urban centres are seeing an increase in bidding wars.
+Bidding wars are stressful and commonplace, especially in hot housing markets.
 To successfully navigate a bidding war, you need to move decisively and pull out all of the stops, and a mortgage pre-approval could be the difference between winning and losing.